charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 ![Wheat field](/assets/images/wheat-tomasz-filipek-unsplash.png)
 <span class="figure-caption">Wheat, barley, and peas were first domesticated in the Fertile Crescent about 10,000 years ago.</span>

-Diamond argues that food production was critically important to the development of each technology listed up top.
-Tracking and allocating bulk quantifies of food gave rise to writing and politics.
-Wars between professional armies demanded new weapons and armor.
-Close proximity to livestock was a vector for new diseases.
-The author spends hundreds of pages tracing these causal chains in a way that's clear and engaging.

 ![Teosinte, the wild ancestor of corn](/assets/images/teosinte-uw.png)
 <span class="figure-caption">Teosinte, the wild ancestor of corn.
 It does not look very tasty.
 Photo from [UW Libraries][uw_libraries]</span>

 [uw_libraries]: https://search.library.wisc.edu/digital/AQRLTP5XSTP4NH9D

 Ancient peapods opened when ripe, dropping the seeds.
 A single mutation

-animal domestication. diseases here too.

-east-west continent. sahara, mexican desert

 Agriculture developed elsewhere much later (Africa, America) or not at all (Australia). this is 75 pages

 Climate becomes more friendly to wild cereals, especially in mediterranean areas.

 fertile crescent is the largest and most varied mediterranean biome on the planet. no surprise that the most (and best) grasses would evolve there.

-linguistics? used to show the spread of populations

 ---